- 1 So Many Can’t Get Their Head Around This — You Don’t Need a Job to Earn Income!

 Career Department of State employees of the US Embassy are in the competitive civil service, just as I was (with the DoD) for more than 28 years.

-In Manila, regular competitive civil service makes about 20% above their regular pay scale and a tax-exempt housing allowance of about $34,00a year.
-Not bad work if you can get it. (and with 6 college degrees, why couldn’t you?)
+In Manila, regular competitive civil service makes about 20% above their regular pay scale and a tax-exempt housing allowance of about $34,00 a year.
+Not bad work if you can get it. (and with 6 college degrees, why couldn’t you?
+Why are you trying to win “run of the mill” jobs away from Filipino job candidates?)

 For sure, these jobs are not hired off the street.